 Mothers' and fathers' well-being while parenting: does the gender composition of children matter?

 MPIDR Working Paper WP-2019-013, 48 pages.

 Rostock, Max Planck Institute for Demographic Research (June 2019)

-This paper has been submitted for publication to the Journal of Marriage and Family
+This paper has been revised and resubmitted for publication to the Journal of Marriage and Family

-Objective: This study examines whether and, if so, how the gender composition of their children influences mother’s and father’s well-being during parenting activities.
+Objective: This study examines whether—and if so how—gender composition of children matters for mothers’ and fathers’ well-being during parenting activities.

-Background: Despite that parents socialize and interact with girls and boys differently and spend different amounts of time with them, little attention has been paid to how gender composition of children may matter for parental well-being.
+Background: Despite that parents interact with girls and boys differently and spend different amounts of time with them, scholars have paid little attention to how gender composition of children may influence parental well-being.

-Conclusion: Our study, which we contextualize in broader literature on gender stereotypes and gendered socialization and interactional processes, makes several contributions to research on gender, family, and health and identifies a key factor—gender composition of children—that moderates mothers’ and fathers’ emotional well-being while parenting.
+Conclusion: This study, which is contextualized in broader literature on gender stereotypes, interactional processes and time-use, makes several contributions to research on gender, family, and health and identifies an important factor—gender composition of children—that helps shape mothers’ and fathers’ well-being while parenting.

 Keywords: childhood/children, gender, family roles, parenting, time-use, well-being

 Keywords: USA, childhood, children, family relationship, gender, mental health, parenthood